 The heat suppliers for all heat networks registered with Heat Trust are required to treat their customers fairly.
 This principle underpins all our consumer-protection standards.

-Read our guidance on what it means here.
+Read our guidance for heat suppliers on what this means here.

 In 2021, Citizens Advice also published a Good Practice Guide for energy and heat suppliers on supporting customers in energy debt.
 Find it here.